reactjs/react.dev/src/content/reference/react/useTransition.md

 - [`<form>` actions](/reference/react-dom/components/form)
 - [Server Actions](/reference/rsc/server-actions)

 These solutions handle request ordering for you.
-When using transitions to build your own custom hooks or libraries that manage async state transitions, you have greater control over the request ordering, but you must handle it yourself.
+When using Transitions to build your own custom hooks or libraries that manage async state transitions, you have greater control over the request ordering, but you must handle it yourself.

 <Solution />